yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/full-sdk-v12.md

 - [SDK Customizations](doc:sdk-customizations): Change the SDK appearance to match your brand
 - [Payment Status](doc:payment-status): Update the user about the payment process
 - [3DS Setup SDK](doc:3ds-setup-sdk): Integrate 3DS into your payment flow

+---

+## [Team feedback to improve this page]

+1. The Parameter/description table needs a title, otherwise it looks as part of the previous section.
+2. I don't like "Example usage" as a title, use something else
+3. I feel step 1 has no actual instructions, how is the library included?
+4. Change public_api_key in step 2 to code format instead of bold
+5. "Check the  [Get your API credentials](https://docs.y.uno/v1.0.2_sdk-section-restructure/docs/developers-credentials)  guide."
+This sentence feels unnatural
+6. Step 3 has a table with some repeated content from the table at the start.
+Try linking to a central location within the article and/or avoid repeat information.
+7.  "access the  [Render mode](https://docs.y.uno/v1.0.2_sdk-section-restructure/docs/code-documentation-cleanup-test?isFramePreview=true#mode-of-form-rendering)  under the complementary features page" remove "the" before render mode
+8. "Display the payment methods by using the function  `yuno.mountCheckout()`" No need to mention the function twice.
+9. The callout saying "After Step 7, you can complete the end-to-end integration by accessing  [Step by Step integration of the Full SDK](https://docs.y.uno/v1.0.2_sdk-section-restructure/docs/full-sdk-workflow)." is very problematic.
+The linked article does not have that name, and the instructions related are not clear.
+Ideally, we want all instructions within the article.
+Try to decipher what the user is supposed to do here and we'll assess.
+It's very confusing as is.
+10. Form of the issuer is probably better as issuer's form
+11. Mode of form rendering should be "render mode"
+12. This should go at the start of its section: "This feature is optional and is intended for advanced use cases where you need to customize how device identification is handled via cookies."